Danny-NUS/Danny-NUS.github.io/index.md

 ## About Me

-I am a first-year Ph.D. student at School of Computing, National University of Singapore.
-I’m fortunately advised by Prof. Ye Wang (王晔) in the Sound and Music Computing (SMC) Lab.
-Prior to that, I received my M.Sc. degree in Computer Science from National University of Singapore in Singapore in 2023, under the supervision of Prof. Ye Wang.
-In 2022, I received my B.Sc.
-Degree in Telecommunications Engineering with Management from Beijing University of Posts and Telecommunications in China in 2022.
+I am a first-year Ph.D. student at the School of Computing, National University of Singapore (NUS).
+I am fortunate to be advised by Prof. Ye Wang (王晔) in the Sound and Music Computing (SMC) Lab.
+Prior to this, I earned my M.Sc. degree in Computer Science from NUS in 2023, also under the supervision of Prof. Ye Wang.
+In 2022, I received my B.Sc. degree in Telecommunications Engineering with Management from Beijing University of Posts and Telecommunications in China.

 ## Research Interests
 - **Computer Vision:** image recognition, image generation, video captioning